 A readmit is a student who has previously enrolled in Graduate and Professional Studies at Texas A&M University.

-A returning graduate student (G6, G7, G8) who has attended Texas A&M University within the past 12 months will not have to submit an application for readmission.
+A returning graduate or professional student (G6, G7, G8, and professional classifications) who has attended Texas A&M University within the past 12 months will not have to submit an application for readmission.

-A returning graduate student (G6, G7, G8) who has not attended Texas A&M for a period of over one year must apply for readmission.
+A returning graduate or professional student (G6, G7, G8, and professional classifications) who has not attended Texas A&M for a period of over one year must apply for readmission.

-The department, college, or the Graduate and Professional School is responsible for placing academic or administrative blocks.
+The department, college, school, or the Graduate and Professional School is responsible for placing academic or administrative blocks.

 Regular Admission Status

 Admission to graduate programs at Texas A&M University is determined by individual degree programs.
 The overall admission criteria for the University are based on the entire record of the applicant and availability of departmental resources.
 The items considered include, but are not limited to the following:

 holding an accredited baccalaureate degree (of at least three years) from a college, institution or university of recognized standing, or its equivalent, qualifies an applicant for consideration for admission,

 an official score on a standardized test may be required by the graduate program to which an applicant is applying.
 The scores can only be evaluated in a manner which complies with Chapter 51, Subchapter W of the Texas Education Code, Admissions and Scholarship policies for Graduate and Professional Programs,

 letters of recommendation,